fubicales2016/fogbowcloud.org/content/pages/install-manager.md

 ## Configure
 After the installation, move the file ```manager.conf.example``` to ```manager.conf``` and edit its contents:

-* **XMPP properties:** Manager and Rendezvous XMPP properties that will be used to comunication between components.
+* **XMPP properties:** Manager and Rendezvous XMPP properties that will be used for the comunication between components.

 ```bash
 # jid of your Manager Component